pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class find *Foo*

     Options:
       -n, --namespace NAMESPACE  Add a namespace to the search scope.
 May be specified multiple times.
 Default: Search in all namespaces of the server.
+      -n, --namespace NAMESPACE  Add a namespace to the search scope.
+May be specified multiple times.
+Default: Search in all namespaces of the server.